ngaisteve1/ATMConsole_WithDB/README.md

 - object
 - Object and collection initializer
 - encapsulation: private, internal and public
-- LINQ to object (LINQ Query syntax)
+- LINQ to Entity (LINQ Query and LINQ Method syntax)
 - List
 - static
 - this